CS354R Assignment 1

 Build and Programming Caveats

-GDExtension was introduced with Godot 4.0, so while Godot 4.1 is semi-stable, there are potentially many unexpected issues that will arise as we dive into development.
+GDExtension was introduced with Godot 4.0, so while Godot 4.1 onward are semi-stable, there are potentially many unexpected issues that will arise as we dive into development.
 For this reason, be sure to start early if only to leave plenty of time to debug build issues.
 Below is a list of known issues and programming gotchas (which likely will grow over time)

 Godot API Starting Points